MABYY/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+Web acessibility refers to how flexible a website or web tools were designed, so that they can be used by poeple with a broad range of different abilities.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+- Add keyboard navigation
+- Avoind using too many tables
+- Avoid using placeholders

 3. How would you explain the concept of a variable to someone new to programming?

+A variable can be pictured as a box that carries a label and whose content can change.

 4. What is the purpose of using functions in code?

+Functions are used to prevent the programmer from repeating routines.
+For example, instead of adding two numbers on numerous ocations, he can create function and call it every time it is necessary.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions